GeekyAnts/vue-native-website/src/getting-started.md

 ** Hello World In Vue Native **

 The easiest way to try out [Vue Native](https://vue-native.io/) is by building a Hello world app.
 The [Installation](docs/installation.html) page provides setup of installing Vue Native and setup the project.
-Create a .vue file and copy and paste the below content.
+Create a `App.vue` file and copy and paste the below content.

 ```html
 <template>